COVID-19 and Pregnancy

 To inquire about having your baby at the WCH, call the Pregnancy SA Infoline on 1300 368 820, or visit this page of our website:

-- Visitors should not enter the Women’s and Children’s Hospital if they are at all unwell and will need to answer a series of screening questions on arrival.
+- Visitors should not enter the Women’s and Children’s Hospital if they are at all unwell.

 - Masks are mandatory for all visitors.
-A surgical mask will be provided on arrival.
+A surgical mask will be available on arrival.
 Cloth masks are not permitted.

 - Visitor limits for outpatients and Women’s Assessment Service – a maximum of one individual per person only may accompany a patient.

 As part of the state-wide response to the global COVID-19 pandemic, a number of preventative measures are in place to keep you, your baby and those around you safe when accessing our healthcare services.